appwarden/configuration-template-repository/README.md

     └── your-docs-com.yml
 ```

-To generate pre-populated monitoring configurations for your domains, replace the example domains with your own in the following command:
+To generate pre-populated domain configurations for your domains, replace the example domains with your own in the following command:

 ```
 npx appwarden init -d your-api.com -d your-dapp.com -d your-docs.com
 ```

-A monitoring configuration file contains two top level sections, `dns` and `websites`, that contain lists of `monitors` like so
+A domain configuration file contains two top level sections, `dns` and `websites`, that contain lists of `monitors` like so

 ```yml
 # your-api-com.yml